uoy-ads/ads-data-catalogue-docs/docs/index.md

 * Your current page is highlighted in the menu
 * On mobile devices, tap the menu icon (☰) in the top left hand cornder to access the navigation pane

+!!! note "**Pro tip**"

-**Pro tip:** Use the search function at the top of the page to quickly jump to any topic across the entire guide.
+    Use the search function at the top of the page to quickly jump to any topic across the entire guide.